gridshadow/gdexport/README.md

     and bitfields
   * Add support for marking enums outside of class as an enum/constant/bitfield
-  * Add better support for property/argument type hinting, notably for methods/signals, and automatically deducing type hints in some cases (such as enums values)
+  * Add better support for property/argument type hinting, notably for methods/signals, and automatically deducing type hints in some cases)
   * Add support for virtual (can be overridden by GDScript) and override (override method in GDScript).
     Maybe can be deduced by the `virtual` and `overload` keywords on <nobr>C++</nobr> functions; however, virtual methods are generally defined by `GDVIRTUAL*` macros, which means an attribute cannot be attached